 It provides all the detailed information to searchers about a business, including address, working hours, category, reviews, and more.
 When a new listing is made, its location is generated on Google maps.
-This is synchronized with traditional Google search for easy accessibility.
-You can consider social media scheduler to schedule Google My Business posts in advance to improve your GMB ranking.

 It absolutely helps to ensure that most organic searches are made on Google, which is about 90% of the global market share of search engines.
 It also demonstrates the importance of Google my business listing and successful local SEO.

+It is thus essential that you want to learn how to improve google local business ranking to improve your topline revenue.
 In this guide, we’ll take you through the tips that you can follow to create and optimize your Google my business listing and rank higher in the local search results.

 Before that, let’s see why you need to work on your Google my business listing and optimize it.

-How to Optimize Google My Business Listing in 2023
+Why Optimize Google My Business Listing?

 Here are some Google My Business tips that you can use to optimize your GMB listing: